Eckankar/userscripts/README.md

 ## Script installation:

 * Go to a script, and click the "Raw" button in the top right corner.
 An installation prompt should then pop up.

+You can also go to [my Greasyfork page](https://greasyfork.org/users/4769-eckankar) and install them from there.